Joining the CWE: Becoming a Writing Assistant

 To enroll in ENGL 397 you will need to:

 - Ask a faculty member who is familiar with your writing to submit a referral form.

-- Meet with the director and senior writing assistants to talk about your writing and experience working with others.
+- Meet with the Director, Assistant Director, and senior writing assistants to talk about your writing and experience working with others.

 - Submit a writing sample (approximately five pages).